mrtnms/DL_Final_Project/README.md

 # Course Deep Learning: final project

-Develop a meme generator that takes any image as input and generates a "funny" caption for that image.
+Developed a meme generator that takes any image as input and generates a "funny" caption for that image.
 Training data consists out of 900K memes that cover 300 popular templates, each with thousands of captions.

 ## Architecture